Heneros/movie-app/README.md

 - HttpModule NestJS for request to API
 - Weekly newsletter with movie recommendations.
 - Nginx configure for load balancer app
-- Authorization through code.
-You should receive in mail box code and enter to proceed authorization
 - AES encryption
 - Add field to table Users ban true or false.
 By default false
 - CQRS event if someone reply or